Online AutoML: An adaptive AutoML framework for online learning: Results

 Looking deeper into the pipeline optimization phase, we examine exactly which models are used throughout the online learning process.
 Figure~\ref{fig:models} shows how the used classifier switches throughout the stream when using OAML-Basic, with the retraining points marked in between.

 It can be seen that each data stream experiences several model switches, and that the model used can be an online ensemble or single online learner.
 Although ensemble learners are more dominant, the Hoeffding Adaptive Tree (HAT) is also used in each data stream at several points.
 For Hyperplane-Gradual data, changes between models are relatively slow, which reflects the gradual drift effect on algorithm selection.
-With SEA-Mixed stream, we also see quicker jumps at the abrupt drift points in the middle of the stream.
+With the SEA-Mixed stream, we also see quicker jumps at the abrupt drift points in the middle of the stream.
 This is the phase where OAML tries to find a fitting model to the new concept after a quick change.
 When Figure~\ref{fig:models} shows the same color line segments before and after a retraining point, this means that its hyperparameters were retuned instead of being replaced with a new model.
 This can be observed in all three data streams with the HAT or ARF classifiers.
-Overall, pipeline analysis shows that both hyperparameter tuning and algorithm selection are used interchangeably by OAML, indicating that pipeline redesign leads to a better performing pipelines.